 Guidelines for Submitting Requests to Conduct Research

-Requests to conduct research in the Columbia County School District (CCSD) must be reviewed and approved by the Associate Superintendent’s Office.
+Requests to conduct research in the Columbia County School District (CCSD) must be reviewed and approved by the Assistant Superintendent’s Office.
 Procedures for submitting a research request are provided below.

 Complete and submit the Research Request Form (RRF):